dugzino/sale-availability-check/README.md

 ## Notice
 I just wrote this, don't analyze it as it's very nasty.

-For now this script will only check for RueDuCommerce.
-I'll soon set up a better folder structure for readability's sake.
+For now I've kind of setup a decent folder structure.

 ## Getting Started
 1. To run this script you'll require node.